aditya9110/Budget-Tracker/README.md

 To create a standalone Windows executable:

 ```
-python -m pip install pyinstaller
-pyinstaller --onefile --windowed --add-data "frontend;frontend" main.py
+pyinstaller --onefile --windowed --icon=frontend/Assets/logo.ico --add-data "frontend;frontend" --name "Budgeteer" main.py
 ```

 The `.exe` will be in the `dist/` folder.
-Copy `dist/main.exe` + `data/` folder to any Windows machine — no Python needed.
+Copy `dist/Budgeteer.exe` folder to any Windows machine — no Python needed.

 ---